Chen Daoming

-Chen Daoming (born 26 April 1955) is a Chinese actor who has starred in various genres of film and television series.
+Chen Daoming (born 26 April 1955) is a Chinese actor.
+He has served as president of China Film Association since 2018.

 Career

-Chen graduated from the Central Academy of Drama.
-His first notable role was Puyi (the last emperor of China) in the 1984 television series The Last Dynasty.
+Chen graduated from the Central Academy of Drama in 1982.
+He gained attention for his role as Puyi in the 1984 television series The Last Dynasty.

-In 1990, he starred in CCTV's Fortress Besieged, a series that garnered the attention of the whole country and established his status as one of China's most popular stars.
+In 1990, he starred in CCTV's Fortress Besieged, adapted from Qian Zhongshu's novel of the same name, establishing himself as one of the most critically acclaimed actors in China.
 In 2000, he was awarded Best Actor at the Huabiao Awards and the Golden Rooster Awards for his role in Huang Jianzhong's historical drama My 1919, which was about the signing of the Treaty of Versailles.

-Chen is best known internationally for playing the King of Qin (who later became Qin Shi Huang) in the 2002 film Hero, directed by Zhang Yimou; as well as the tough undercover police detective in Infernal Affairs III.
+Chen is perhaps known internationally for playing the King of Qin (who later became Qin Shi Huang) in the 2002 film Hero, directed by Zhang Yimou; as well as the undercover police detective in Infernal Affairs III.
 In 2014, Chen starred in Zhang Yimou's film Coming Home alongside Gong Li.

 Personal life

-In 1982, Chen married Du Xian, a former news anchor from China Central Television who was forced to resign for expressing sympathy (dressing in black and speaking slowly) when she reported the Tiananmen Square protests of 1989 on 4 June 1989.
-Their daughter was born in 1985.
+In 1982, Chen married Du Xian, a news anchor of China Central Television who would be forced to resign for showing sympathy for the Tiananmen Square protests of 1989.
+Their daughter, Chen Ge, was born in 1985.
+Chen's son-in-law, Wang Liwei, is manager of Xiao Zhan.